wilsleygermano/Python_Calc/README.md

 # Python_Calc
+Hello,

-A very simple calculator made with Python.
+This is a very, very simple calculator made (from scratch) with Python for a "data science" course.

+Any sugestions are welcome.